 In an increasingly globalized world, Europe faces major social, economic, cultural and technological challenges.
 In Europe 2020, the European Union develops a strategy “to help us come out stronger from the crisis and turn the EU into a smart, sustainable and inclusive economy delivering high levels of employment, productivity and social cohesion”.
 To realize the smart, sustainable and inclusive growth that the EU envisages, the human capital of Europe’s populations is the continent’s largest asset.

 To capitalize on that asset calls for a constant reappraisal of how Europeans arrange their lives, both as individuals, as family units and as countries.
 The economic crisis affects not only day-to-day decisions, but also fundamental choices at all stages of people’s lives: marriage and childbearing, the combination of employment and caring responsibilities for the young and the old, retirement, housing, and ageing well.
 How Europeans cope with these fundamental choices has important consequences for their personal well-being as well as for the adaptability and competitiveness of the societies in which they live.
 Given the extent and urgency of the challenges facing Europe’s populations, policy makers and the general public require scientific information on how to effectively deal with them.
 In order for the social sciences to respond to current policy challenges with appropriate and sustainable responses, high-quality data are essential.

 The first GGP panel waves were conducted in 2004.
-To date, at least one wave of the Generations and Gender Survey has been conducted in 19 countries, while 12 countries have carried out multiple waves.
-The GGP is unique in its large coverage of Central and East European countries, and is also the only comparative longitudinal panel study that covers the almost entire adult age range.
-At the same time, a contextual database with information from 60 countries on more than 100 indicators has been developed and compiled.
+To date, at least one wave of the Generations and Gender Survey has been conducted in 20 European and 4 non-European countries.
+The GGP is unique in its large coverage of Central and East European countries, and is also the only comparative longitudinal panel study that covers the entire adult age range.
+A new round of data collection is planned for 2020.